Feyerabend/vm/ps/APPLE.md

 versions of the browser, PostScript was included as a part of it.
 Or, maybe rather, the browser could handle PostScript but the real handling was done elsewhere in the operating system.
-However, PostScript was not an open standard at the time;
+However, PostScript was not an open standard; it was *proprietary*.
+Thus it might have limited many developments, or implementations in contrast to the SGML standard that much och HTML stems from.
-it was *proprietary*.
 The browser also featured many other capabilities such as (locally) editable pages and bidirectional links, among other advanced features.
 To make the web more appealing and easier to implement, many features were initially